Guillaume-slize/digitalsolitude/README.md

 when a second visitor attempts to access the site, it disappears. the server fades away. the experience dissolves.

-this is not a bug. this is the art.

 ---

 ## installation